Adamage/tutorials/tutorials/tensorflow2/keras/README.md

 * `completed_demos`: Completed versions of the scripts described in this tutorial
 * `completed_example`: A completed example of running Keras models on the IPU
+* `demo.py`: A demonstration script, where code is edited to illustrate the differences between running a Keras model on the CPU and IPU
+* `README.md`: This file
 * `test`: A directory that contains test scripts

 #### Keras MNIST example